Have a plan in place, and be upfront about how your organization handles change, including all steps.

 Using an employee recognition solution, those in leadership roles can set goals and reward outcomes connected to the change and even use their reward budgets to promote quicker uptake and acknowledge early adopters.
 Socializing the change at every level helps limit resistance to change and reinforce the positive opportunities the change represents.

 Remind your employees that the change is positive, and it is allowing the organization to become more competitive as a business.
-HR can utilize the recognition system to deliver these messages efficiently to the specific employee groups.
+HR can utilize the recognition system to deliver these messages efficiently to specific employee groups.